dpmagill/iphys-toolbox/README.md

 | 1           | 2             | 70        | 70        | 71        | 72        |

 *Window-by-Window Table.*
-Output from the 2 windows used.
+Pulse rate from the 2 windows used.
+Pulse rate is from the Chrom, Green, ICA, and POS algorithms.
 Segmenting data by block is optional.

 ## Interface